You are here

 Example clinical study plan for provisional registration extension applications

-Example overview of conditions of registration imposed and fulfillment to be provided at the time of submitting an application for extension of provisional registration
+Example overview of conditions of registration imposed and fulfilment to be provided at the time of submitting an application for extension of provisional registration

 |Description of condition of registration in decision letter||Due date||Type of condition||Scope||Description of the approved change in scope||Reason for the change in scope (if applicable)||Status (including timeliness) and updated due date||Reason for delay (if applicable)|